- Oops!Something went wrong.Please try again later.

-American Financial Group is an insurance holding company, based in Cincinnati, Ohio with assets over $65 billion.
-Through the operations of Great American Insurance Group, AFG is engaged primarily in property and casualty insurance, focusing on specialized commercial products for businesses, and in the sale of traditional fixed, fixed-indexed and variable-indexed annuities in the retail, financial institutions, broker-dealer, registered investment advisor and education markets.
+American Financial Group is an insurance holding company, based in Cincinnati, Ohio.
+Through the operations of Great American Insurance Group, AFG is engaged primarily in property and casualty insurance, focusing on specialized commercial products for businesses, and in the sale of traditional fixed and fixed-indexed annuities in the retail, financial institutions, broker-dealer, and registered investment advisor markets.
+On January 27, 2021, AFG announced that it entered into a definitive agreement to sell its annuity business to Massachusetts Mutual Life Insurance Company.
+The sale is expected to close in the second quarter of 2021.
 Great American Insurance Group’s roots go back to 1872 with the founding of its flagship company, Great American Insurance Company.

 Forward Looking Statements

 This press release contains certain statements that may be deemed to be "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 All statements in this press release not dealing with historical results are forward-looking and are based on estimates, assumptions and projections.
 Examples of such forward-looking statements include statements relating to: the Company's expectations concerning market and other conditions and their effect on future premiums, revenues, earnings, investment activities and the amount and timing of share repurchases; recoverability of asset values; expected losses and the adequacy of reserves for asbestos, environmental pollution and mass tort claims; rate changes; and improved loss experience.